 Caleb Grill, Iowa State topples No. 1 North Carolina 70-65

-PORTLAND, Ore.
-(AP) Caleb Grill has followed T.J.
+PORTLAND, Ore. – Caleb Grill has followed T.J.
 Otzelberger from South Dakota State to UNLV and now back to Iowa State hoping the pair could share a moment like they did Friday.

 Taking down the No. 1 team in the country was another bookmark moment in a long journey for the pair.